lerna-ai/lerna-sdk/USAGE.md

     }
 ```

-Finally, add the Lerna entry on your dependencies in your app `build.gradle` file, as below:
+Finally, add the Lerna entry on your app's dependencies in the `build.gradle` file, as shown below:

 ```bash
 dependencies {